Explore Italy's most beautiful countryside villages and enjoy authentic experiences.

 the Menanggul river.
 (B, L, D)

-Day at leisure to relax on the beach or join
+Day at leisure.
+Relax on the private beach or visit

 As per itinerary – B: Breakfast,

 L: Lunch, D: Dinner, N: No meals.

 Note that the river